Indoor Winter Gardening

 Look for areas in your home with direct sunlight, for the longest time possible.

-You can supplement the requirement for sunlight with grow lights, but this will cost you not only the equipment, but the electricity to operate it.
+You can supplement the requirement for sunlight with grow lights, and today’s LED technology vastly reduces the electricity costs to operate them.

 At the end of the normal growing season, you might consider to choose some of your hardier plants and move them indoors.
 For example you could dig up the root-soil ball of a good looking tomato plant, bring it indoors placed in a cleaned pot (with appropriate drainage holes and gravel-lined bottom).
 Cut back the plant some, to encourage root growth.
 Add soil and compost as needed to fill the pot about 3/4-full with room for watering.